JetBrains/teamcity-documentation/topics/assigning-build-configurations-to-specific-build-agents.md

 1. Click the __Agents__ and select the desired build agent.
 2. Click the __Compatible Configurations__ tab.
-3. Select __Run selected configurations only__ and tick the desired build configurations names to run on the build agent.
+3. Select __Run assigned configurations only__.
+4. Click the **Assign configurations** button and tick the desired build configurations names to run on the build agent.

 ## Making Build Agent Name and Property a Build Configuration Requirement